Archive The Effects of Social Media on Parents and Parenting

 As we mentioned above, the majority of the effects of social media on parents’ parenting are negative.
 These negative effects have two primary causes:

-• Overusing social media: It’s not that social media is inherently bad, rather, parents might become addicted and delegate more important kid-related tasks to later.
+• Overusing social media: It’s not that social media is inherently bad.
+Still, parents might become addicted and postpone more important kid-related tasks.

 • The comparative nature of social media: Most social media platforms, especially the most popular ones, make users feel like the number of “likes,” “followers,” etc., are important.